 Using our institutional review board-approved bladder cancer database, we retrospectively reviewed records of patients who underwent RC with curative intent at our institution between 1971 and 2017.
 Patients with missing data of interest and those who underwent salvage cystectomy after radiation therapy were excluded from enrollment.
 The final cohort consisted of 3293 patients.
-Based on race, patients were divided into four groups: Caucasians, Hispanics, Asian Americans and AAs.
-Baseline demographic and clinical characteristics including age, sex, body mass index (BMI), smoking status, American Society of Anesthesiologists (ASA) score, Charlson Comorbidity Index (CCI), time from diagnosis to treatment, neoadjuvant chemotherapy (NAC) status, clinical stage and type of diversion were compared between racial groups.
-Pathologic features including pathologic stage, presence of carcinoma in situ, lymphovascular invasion (LVI), positive margins and associated variant histology were also compared among the racial groups.
-Following surgery, patients were followed every 4 months in the first year, every 6 months up to 5 years and annually thereafter.
-Follow-up included physical examination, serum chemistry studies, and radiographic surveillance.
-The majority of patients were contacted prospectively throughout the 90-day postoperative period to inquire about recent complications or symptoms and records for follow-up or complications managed outside our institution were regularly obtained.
-To investigate the impact of racial variations on perioperative complications and oncological outcomes following RC, we compared 90-day complications and readmissions, recurrence status, overall survival (OS) and 3-year recurrence free survival (RFS) across the racial groups.
+Based on race, patients were divided into four groups: Caucasian, Hispanic, Asian American and AAs.
+Baseline demographic and clinical characteristics, including age, sex, body mass index (BMI), smoking status, American Society of Anesthesiologists (ASA) score, Charlson comorbidity index (CCI), time from diagnosis to treatment, neoadjuvant chemotherapy (NAC) status, clinical stage, and type of diversion, were compared between racial groups.
+Pathological features, including pathological stage, presence of carcinoma in situ, lymphovascular invasion (LVI), positive margins, and associated variant histology, were also compared among the racial groups.
+Following surgery, patients were followed every four months in the first year, every six months up to five years, and annually thereafter.
+Followup included physical examination, serum chemistry studies, and radiographic surveillance.
+The majority of patients were contacted prospectively throughout the 90-day postoperative period to inquire about recent complications or symptoms and records for followup or complications managed outside our institution were regularly obtained.
+To investigate the impact of racial variations on perioperative complications and oncological outcomes following RC, we compared 90-day complications and readmissions, recurrence status, overall survival (OS) and three-year recurrencefree survival (RFS) across the racial groups.
 OS was defined as the time from surgery to death (any cause).
-In the absence of an event, RFS and OS were censored at last follow-up.
+In the absence of an event, RFS and OS were censored at last followup.